Kray-G/kcs/README.md

 *   [ ] Supporting jump table for switch-case.
 *   [ ] One instruction for increment and decrement.
 *   [ ] Combining VM instructions to improve the performance.
-*   [ ] Building libkcc to use it as a shared library.
+*   [ ] Building libKCCI to use it as a shared library.

 ## License